 Los Angeles, CA 90039

-Formerly a massive rail yard and switching station in, the Bowtie was purchased by CA State Parks in 2003 to be developed as a public park and greenway.
+Formerly a massive rail yard and switching station, the Bowtie was purchased by CA State Parks in 2003 to be developed as a public park and greenway.
+The Bowtie Project is curated by Clockshop, in close collaboration with CA State Parks.
 Invited artists are commissioned to create temporary artworks or performances that consider the unique physical properties of the site and engage in timely conversations about the future of the LA River.

 Public Programs including the LA River Campouts and Reading By Moonrise provide opportunities for Angelenos of all ages to gather under the stars for traditional campfire programs and readings of new work from contemporary writers.